 - Team player (works well with others in the classroom, and plays fairly on the playground and in sports)

-- Environmental Awareness (this new category recognises learners who display care for the environment e.g. picking up litter and implementing the 3 R’s: Reduce, Reuse, Recycle)
+- Environmental Awareness (displaying care for the environment e.g. picking up litter and implementing the 4 R’s: Refuse, Reduce, Reuse, Recycle)

-- Be aware, and notice any heroic acts by learners, no matter how small they may seem.
-Any action that displays the qualities mentioned in the categories should not go unnoticed.
+- Be aware of, and notice, any heroic acts by learners, no matter how small they may seem.
+Any action that displays the qualities, mentioned above, should not go unnoticed.

-- Each month – from March to September – reward the learner, whom you have identified as the Hero of the Month, with a certificate and badge (included in your Pick n Pay School Club kit), preferably at a gathering such as an assembly.
-Schools are encouraged to also invite their local Pick n Pay Customer Services Manager to hand over the award, with the local newspaper present.
+- Each month – from February to September – reward the learner, whom you have identified as the Hero of the Month, with a Hero Awards certificate, preferably at a gathering such as an assembly.
+You can also invite your local Pick n Pay Customer Services Manager to hand over the award, with the local newspaper present.

-- Having identified the Hero of the Month, create two identical posters.
-The posters should include the learner’s picture, a brief description of his/her act of heroism and a direct quote from the learner.
-Place one of the posters in a high traffic area of the school, and mail the other poster to Pick n Pay School Club.
+- Having identified the Hero of the Month, create a poster that includes the learner’s picture, a brief description of his/her act of heroism and a direct quote from the learner.